Ash-Olorenshaw/CartLang/docs/functions.md

 ## Functions

-Functions in CartLang are pretty much like C or Python.
+Functions in ShepLang are pretty much like C or Python.
 You can declare one like this:

 ```Java
 func add_one(val : int) {